 Their swansong, Time and Tide, spawned two singles, “Catalan” and the instrumental “Gangsters”, which became the theme tune to a gritty BBC television edition of Play for Today.
 The one-off drama became a hit with viewers and won a commission for a full-blown series running for two seasons.
 The final series featured a version of the song with lyrics written by Dave Greenslade and sung by Chris Farlowe.
 At the end of 1975 Lawson was feeling the pinch, as the band was not making enough money to replace his ageing equipment or to pay the rent.
 He played his final gig at Barberella’s in Birmingham in December and was replaced by Colin Towns.
 The new recruit barely had time to bed in when the band split due to managerial difficulties.
 Over the years there have been several reunions with Dave Greenslade being the mainstay, although Andrew McCulloch has been conspicuous by his absence.
 Despite being a strictly second division progressive rock outfit, they have a loyal following, especially in Europe and Japan, that has stayed the distance throughout their many reformations.

-In 1980 Andy followed his passion for sailing by enrolling as a RYA Yacht-master instructor with the Southern Sailing School on the Solent and skippered yachts around Cyprus and Antigua.
-He now lives in London and spends his winters specialising in one-to-one theory tuition and in the summer follows the sun to the Greek islands, where he charters, teaches and skippers his own vessel.
+In 1980, Andy followed his passion for sailing by enrolling as a RYA Yacht-master instructor with the Southern Sailing School on the Solent and skippered yachts around Cyprus and Antigua in the summer months.
+He now lives in London and spends his winters specialising in one-to-one theory tuition, and in the summer follows the sun to the Greek islands, where he charters, teaches and skippers his own vessel.
 A technically gifted drummer, Andy lives in the shadow of his predecessor in King Crimson, Michael Giles, but a listen to his work with Fields and Greenslade, especially the recording of “Drum Folk” from the Live in Stockholm CD, gives an insight into his undoubted power and technique.
 For an overall retrospective of Greenslade, try 2019’s Greenslade: Sundance – A Collection 1973 – 1975 on the Esoteric label.

 Andrew McCulloch Discography